Development and publication of an IFRS Standard

 - evaluates whether it has sufficiently understood the issues and actively sought the views of constituents; and

 - considers whether the various viewpoints were aired in the Exposure Draft and adequately discussed and reviewed in the basis for conclusions.

 The IASB’s decision on whether to publish its revised proposals for another round of comments is made in an IASB meeting.
 If the IASB decides that re-exposure is necessary, the due process to be followed is the same as for the first Exposure Draft.

-When the IASB is satisfied that it has reached a conclusion on the issues arising from the Exposure Draft, it instructs the staff to draft the IFRS.
+When the IASB is satisfied that it has reached a conclusion on the issues arising from the Exposure Draft, it instructs the staff to draft the Standard.

-A pre-ballot draft is usually subject to external review, normally by the IFRIC.
+A pre-ballot draft is usually subject to external review, normally by the IFRS IC.
 Shortly before the IASB ballots the Standard, a near-final draft is posted on eIFRS.

-Finally, after the due process is completed, all outstanding issues are resolved, and the IASB members have balloted in favour of publication, the IFRS is issued.
+Finally, after the due process is completed, all outstanding issues are resolved, and the IASB members have balloted in favour of publication, the Standard is issued.